Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

-Besides \textsc{CLKScrew}, no other published attacks have used clock glitches against mobile phone SoCs.
-They have, however, been used against MCUs.
-Korak and Hoefler~\cite{korak2014effects} present clock glitches on a 16-bit AVR ATxmega256 and 32-bit ARM Cortex-M0.
-The authors can generate instruction skips with arithmetical (\texttt{adds}), branch (\texttt{beq} and \texttt{breq}), and memory instructions (\texttt{ldr} and \texttt{str}).
-It was initially found that solely using clock glitches against the Cortex-M0 were ineffective, leading a combined approach of performing a clock glitch with supply voltage underfeeding.
-The ARxmega256 did not require voltage underfeeding to generate faults.
-The attacks affected the \emph{fetch} and \emph{execute} parts of the MCU instruction pipeline, which could be generated with high probability (up to 100\%).
+Besides \textsc{CLKScrew}, no other publications have used clock glitches against mobile SoCs to our knowledge.
+In the recent MCU literature, Korak and Hoefler~\cite{korak2014effects} (2014) used clock FIAs to skip arithmetical (\texttt{adds}), branch (\texttt{beq} and \texttt{breq}), and memory instructions (\texttt{ldr} and \texttt{str}) on a 16-bit AVR ATxmega256 and 32-bit ARM Cortex-M0.
+They discovered that solely using clock glitches was ineffective on the Cortex-M0, leading to a combined approach of using voltage underfeeding in conjunction with a clock FIA; the ARxmega256 did not require underfeeding.
+The attacks principally affected the fetch and execute stages of the MCUs' instruction pipelines, which could be induced with high probability (up to 100\%).
 The test hardware was a Xilinx Spartan-6 XC6SLX45 FPGA with a NXP LPC 1114 (ARM Cortex-M0) and ATxmega256A3 extension board.
 No attacks were presented against security mechanisms or cryptosystems.

-In 2014, Bl\"{o}mer et al.~\cite{blomer2014practical} demonstrated clock glitch attacks against an implementation of pairing-based cryptography (PBC) from the RELIC toolkit~\cite{relic} on an Atmel AVR XMEGA A1.
-The authors discover and exploit a clock glitch vulnerability that triggered the skipping of a jump instruction (\texttt{rjmp}) used in the PBC implementation that led to the recovery of the secret key.
-At most, 4,000 experiments are required to launch the attack (0.025\% success rate).
+In 2014, Bl\"{o}mer et al.~\cite{blomer2014practical} presented a clock FIA against an Atmel AVR XMEGA A1 that executed an implementation of pairing-based cryptography (PBC) from the RELIC toolkit~\cite{relic}.
+The authors discovered a clock glitch vulnerability that triggered the skipping of a jump instruction (\texttt{rjmp}), which was used for secret key recovery following 4,000 fault attempts (0.025\% success rate).